-Design, build, deliver, and provide training (if applicable) for the operation of new drivable, at least but not limited to, 14-foot medical units inclusive of detailed specifications provided within this proposal in Section 7.0.
-Items must clearly meet or exceed provided specifications.
-The completed units shall meet all applicable documents, publications and standards in effect at the time of manufacture to include all Federal Department of Transportation, Federal Motor Vehicle Safety Standards, the Commission on Accreditation of Ambulance Service (CAAS) Ground Vehicle Standards for Ambulances, Kentucky State Department of Motor Vehicles and Kentucky State Department of Health requirements and regulations.
-Please provide a detailed timeline for delivery and end-user training.
+Design, build, deliver, and provide training (if applicable) for the operation of a new drivable ambulance with a box measuring 14 feet in length, inclusive at a minimum of the detailed specifications outlined in Section 7.0 of this proposal.
+All items must clearly meet or exceed the provided specifications.
+The completed units shall comply with all applicable documents, publications, and standards in effect at the time of manufacture, including Federal Department of Transportation regulations, Federal Motor Vehicle Safety Standards, the Commission on Accreditation of Ambulance Service (CAAS) Ground Vehicle Standards for Ambulances, Kentucky State Department of Motor Vehicles requirements, and Kentucky State Department of Health requirements and regulations.
+Please provide a comprehensive timeline for delivery and end-user training.